open-telemetry/opentelemetry.io/content/en/blog/2023/exponential-histograms.md

 In OpenTelemetry exponential histograms, buckets are calculated automatically from an integer _scale factor_, with larger scale factors offering smaller buckets and greater precision.
-It is important to select a scale factor that is appropriate for the scale of values you are collecting in order to minimize error, maximize efficiency, and ensure the values being collected fit in a reasonable number of buckets.
+It is important to select a scale factor that is appropriate for the distribution of values you are collecting in order to minimize error, maximize efficiency, and ensure the values being collected fit in a reasonable number of buckets.
 In the next few sections, I'll go over the scale and error calculations in detail.

 ## Scale factor